 Click here for more about what financial institutions can do to combat human trafficking.

-- Counsel
+- Member

 About MVA White Collar Defense, Investigations, and Regulatory Advice Blog

-As government authorities around the world create a constantly evolving regulatory environment, conduct overlapping investigations, and bring parallel proceedings, companies are facing perhaps the most challenging regulatory and criminal enforcement environment.
-Moore & Van Allen has created this blog to help keep our clients up to date in these fast-moving areas and to serve as a thought leader as regulations and enforcement policy continue to develop.
-Our blog is a combined effort of Moore & Van Allen’s White Collar Defense and Investigations Team and our Financial Regulatory Advice and Response Team.
+As government authorities around the world conduct overlapping investigations and bring parallel proceedings in evolving regulatory environments, companies face challenging regulatory and criminal enforcement dynamics.
+We help keep our clients up to date in these fast-moving areas and to serve as a thought leader.